 Proteasome inhibitors and monoclonal antibodies

 Proteasome inhibitors block the breakdown of protein within myeloma cells, causing them to stop growing and die.
-Commonly used proteasome inhibitors for myeloma are bortezomib and carfilzomib.
-Some newer drugs such as ixazomib and oprozomib are being studied.
+Commonly used proteasome inhibitors for myeloma include bortezomib and carfilzomib.
+Other drugs may be accessed in certain circumstances.

 Learn more about: